-- 3.13 You must ensure that land use planning, development assessment and other regulatory decisions are properly made, and that all parties are dealt with fairly.
-You must avoid any occasion for suspicion of improper conduct in the exercise of land use planning, development assessment and other regulatory functions. - 3.14 In exercising land use planning, development assessment and other regulatory functions, you must ensure that no action, statement or communication between yourself and others conveys any suggestion of willingness to improperly provide concessions or preferential or unduly unfavourable treatment. - 3.15 Council staff are prohibited from being involved in the assessment of the development applications referred to in paragraphs (a) or (b): - a) a development application that is accompanied by information, reports or other documents that have been prepared by any person or body referred to in subclauses 4.13(b)(ii) to (vii), other than a development application for a purpose referred to in subclauses 4.13(b)(viii) to (xi). - b) development for which the applicant or land owner is: - i) the council, - ii) a councillor, - iii) a member of council staff, - iv) a member of Parliament (either the Parliament of New South Wales or Parliament of the Commonwealth), - v) a person who was a staff member of the council within the previous two years, - vi) a company or other body of which a person referred to in paragraph (v), or a nominee, partner or employer of the person, is a shareholder or member, or - vii) a relative (within the meaning of the Local Government Act 1993) of a person referred to in paragraphs (ii) to (v)
+3.13 You must ensure that land use planning, development assessment and other regulatory decisions are properly made, and that all parties are dealt with fairly.
+You must avoid any occasion for suspicion of improper conduct in the exercise of land use planning, development assessment and other regulatory functions.

+- 3.14 In exercising land use planning, development assessment and other regulatory functions, you must ensure that no action, statement or communication between yourself and others conveys any suggestion of willingness to improperly provide concessions or preferential or unduly unfavourable treatment. - 3.15 Council staff are prohibited from being involved in the assessment of the development applications referred to in paragraphs (a) or (b): - a) a development application that is accompanied by information, reports or other documents that have been prepared by any person or body referred to in subclauses 3.15(b)(ii) to (vii), other than a development application for a purpose referred to in subclauses 3.15(b)(viii) to (xi). - b) development for which the land owner, applicant or applicant's consultant (who may represent the applicant and/or have prepared the Statement of Environmental Effects, architectural plans or other development application documentation) is: - i) the council, - ii) a councillor, - iii) a member of council staff, - iv) a member of Parliament (either the Parliament of New South Wales or Parliament of the Commonwealth), - v) a person who was a staff member of the council within the previous three years, - vi) a company or other body of which a person referred to in paragraph (v), or a nominee, partner or employer of the person, is a shareholder or member, or - vii) a relative (within the meaning of the Local Government Act 1993) of a person referred to in paragraphs (ii) to (v)